Toucaan/toucaan.docs/docs/core-concepts/baseline.md

 ```

-Intrinsic design relies on the fact that the modern web browsers have evolved to a point where a heavy-handed reset or a massive CSS normalization is no longer required.
+Toucaan relies on the fact that the modern web browsers have evolved to a point where a heavy-handed reset or massive CSS normalization is no longer required.